Buyer's guide · Updated May 22, 2026

 - ✓Equities + crypto + FX + futures + bonds globally

-- ✓Free tier is genuinely usable
+- ✓Free tier is genuinely usable for charting

 Tradeoffs